Built for Workday customers

 A clean state machine — planned → authorized → open to recruit → frozen → filled — that lives above Workday.
 Bad state can't enter the system.
 Stale positions, duplicate backfills, and frozen roles still recruiting all get caught before they become a ticket.

-HRIS stops being the cleanup function.
+HRIS stops being the cleanup crew.

 Every position request is checked against the active plan in real time.
 Approvers see budget impact at the moment of the decision, not six months later at the variance review.
 Comp band drift inside open reqs surfaces immediately.